-The movie abounds with exciting noir iconography, but then rockets off in its own delightfully sordid direction.
+The movie introduces exciting noir iconography and then rockets off in its own delightfully sordid direction.
 Evelyn Keyes is sensational as the actress willing to take risks.
 Blinded by the chance to score a plum part in a play, she indeed tricks Ernie, not realizing how hard he’ll take it.
 She proves she’s a right dame by pulling off a second acting coup.
 In the most suspenseful scene, she pretends to be a barfly on the make, to distract the vicious Vince Rawlins from a murderous appointment.
 She comes on strong, as the dream girl that every mug wishes would walk up to his booth and suggest a link-up for the evening.
 Ms. Keyes filled roles in other noirs and is excellent in Joseph Losey’s The Prowler, but this has to be her best scene.
 If it wasn’t clear that her pickup attempt were a ruse for a good cause, the Production Code might have insisted it be toned down.
 Dead-eyed Brad Dexter is her target; Victor is the kind of narcissist vain enough to think he’s a babe magnet capable of catching a dish like Linda.

 The show has plenty of rough stuff, with poor Ernie dishing out beatings left and right.
 He’s in the dark for most of the picture, with two women and a murderer playing him for a patsy.
 It’s a pure tough-guy saga guaranteed to get most males pumping adrenaline.
 Masculinity has to defend its turf, one way or another.